The Most Commonly Used Drugs by Teenagers

 The psychoactive drug distorts reality and kills some cells inside the brain.
 While LSD can bring people joy, it can also cause a “bad-trip.”
 A “bad-trip” causes feelings of intense fear, panic or worry about insanity or death that can last anywhere up to 12+ hours.
 Ecstasy is another popularly used hallucinogen.
 If kids are under the influence of this drug, it causes them to make bad decisions about sex.
 This drug also oppresses the natural alarm signals your body gives out.
 MDMA is the chemical used in ecstasy.
 It is important to know that MDMA could also contain other hard drugs like cocaine or other toxic elements, so you never know for certain what you are digesting into your body.

-Drug addiction treatment is available for teens, so if you are struggling, or a friend or family member, please reach out for addiction help.
+Drug addiction treatment is available for teens and young adults, so if you are struggling, or a friend or family member, please reach out for addiction help.